ladybug-tools/ladybug/README.md

 ```

-### derivative work
+### Derivative Work
 Ladybug is a derivative work of the following software projects:

 [pyeuclid](https://code.google.com/p/pyeuclid/) for vector math calculation.
 Available under LGPL.

 [PVLib-python](https://github.com/pvlib/pvlib-python) for solar irradiance calculations.
 Available under BSD 3-clause.

-Applicable copyright notices for theses works can be found within the relevant .py files.
+Applicable copyright notice for these works can be found within the relevant .py files.